dustinstoltz/CMDist/README.md

 ## Concept Class Analysis

 Concept Class Analysis (CoCA) is a method for grouping documents based on the schematic similarities in their engagement with multiple semantic directions (as measured in the previous section).
 This is a generalization of [Correlational Class Analysis](https://sociologicalscience.com/articles-v4-15-353/) for survey data.
-We outline this method in more detail in our _Sociological Science_ paper, "[http://dx.doi.org/10.15195/v7.a23](Concept Class Analysis: A Method for Identifying Cultural Schemas in Texts)."
+We outline this method in more detail in our _Sociological Science_ paper, "[Concept Class Analysis: A Method for Identifying Cultural Schemas in Texts](http://dx.doi.org/10.15195/v7.a23)."

 The first step to use CoCA is build two or more semantic directions.
 For example, here are three semantic directions related to socio-economic status: